-Retail Wholesale 2020 Guidebook Location Water Code Section Summary as Applies to UWMP Subject 2020 UWMP Location (Optional Column for Agency Review Use) х x Section 6.2.8, Section 6.3.7 10631(f) Describe the expected future water supply projects and programs that may be undertaken by the water supplier to address water supply reliability in average, single-dry, and for a period of drought lasting 5 consecutive water years.
-System Supplies Section 6.7 х x Section 6.4 and Appendix O 10631.2(a) The UWMP must include energy information, as stated in the code, that a supplier can readily obtain.
-System Suppliers, Energy Intensity Section 6.9 x x Section 7.2 10634 Provide information on the quality of existing sources of water available to the supplier and the manner in which water quality affects water management strategies and supply reliability Water Supply Reliability Assessment Section 7.1.1 х x Section 7.2.4 10620(f) Describe water management tools and options to maximize resources and minimize the need to import water from other regions.
-Water Supply Reliability Assessment Section 7.1.2 x x Section 7.3 10635(a) by comparing the total water supply sources available to the water supplier with the total projected water use over the next 20 years.
-Water Supply Reliability Assessment Section 7.1.4 x x Section 7.3 10635(b) Provide a drought risk assessment as part of information considered in developing the demand management measures and water supply projects.
-Water Supply Reliability Assessment Section 7.2 х x Section 7.3 10635(b)(1) Water Supply Reliability Assessment Section 7.1.3.3 x x Section 7.3 10635(b)(2) Include a determination of the reliability of each source of supply under a variety of water shortage conditions.
-Water Supply Reliability Assessment Section 7.1.3 x x Section 7.3 10635(b)(3) Include a comparison of the total water supply sources available to the water supplier with the total projected water use for the drought period.
-Section 7.1.4 Table 7-1, Table 7-2, and Table 7-3 x x Section 7.3 10635(b)(4) Include considerations of the historical drought hydrology, plausible changes on projected supplies and demands under climate change conditions, anticipated regulatory changes, and other locally applicable criteria.
-Water Supply Reliability Assessment Section 7.1.3 and 7.1.4 x x Chapter 8 10632(a) Provide a water shortage contingency plan (WSCP) with specified elements below.
-Water Shortage Contingency Planning Appendix J x x Chapter 8 10632(a)(1) Provide the analysis of water supply reliability (from Chapter 7 of Guidebook) in the WSCP Water Shortage Contingency Planning Appendix J - Section 1.2 x x Section 8.10 10632(a)(10) Water Shortage Contingency Planning Appendix J - Section 1.10
+Retail Wholesale 2020 Guidebook Location Water Code Section Summary as Applies to UWMP Subject 2020 UWMP Location (Optional Column for Agency Review Use) х х Section 6.2.8, Section 6.3.7 10631(f) Describe the expected future water supply projects and programs that may be undertaken by the water supplier to address water supply reliability in average, single-dry, and for a period of drought lasting 5 consecutive water years.
+System Supplies Section 6.7 х х Section 6.4 and Appendix O 10631.2(a) The UWMP must include energy information, as stated in the code, that a supplier can readily obtain.
+System Suppliers, Energy Intensity Section 6.9 х х Section 7.2 10634 Provide information on the quality of existing sources of water available to the supplier and the manner in which water quality affects water management strategies and supply reliability Water Supply Reliability Assessment Section 7.1.1 х x Section 7.2.4 10620(f) Describe water management tools and options to maximize resources and minimize the need to import water from other regions.
+Water Supply Reliability Assessment Section 7.1.2 x x Section 7.3 10635(a) Service Reliability Assessment: Assess the water supply reliability during normal, dry, and a drought lasting five consecutive water years by comparing the total water supply sources available to the water supplier with the total projected water use over the next 20 years.
+Water Supply Reliability Assessment Section 7.1.4 х х Section 7.3 10635(b) Provide a drought risk assessment as part of information considered in developing the demand management measures and water supply projects.
+Water Supply Reliability Assessment Section 7.2 х х Section 7.3 10635(b)(1) Include a description of the data, methodology, and basis for one or more supply shortage conditions that are necessary to conduct a drought risk assessment for a drought period that lasts 5 consecutive years.
+Water Supply Reliability Assessment Section 7.1.3.3 х x Section 7.3 10635(b)(2) Include a determination of the reliability of each source of supply under a variety of water shortage conditions.
+Water Supply Reliability Assessment Section 7.1.3 х х Section 7.3 10635(b)(3) Include a comparison of the total water supply sources available to the water supplier with the total projected water use for the drought period.
+Section 7.1.4 Table 7-1, Table 7-2, and Table 7-3 х х Section 7.3 10635(b)(4) Include considerations of the historical drought hydrology, plausible changes on projected supplies and demands under climate change conditions, anticipated regulatory changes, and other locally applicable criteria.
+Water Supply Reliability Assessment Section 7.1.3 and 7.1.4 х x Chapter 8 10632(a) Provide a water shortage contingency plan (WSCP) with specified elements below.
+Water Shortage Contingency Planning Appendix J х х Chapter 8 10632(a)(1) Provide the analysis of water supply reliability (from Chapter 7 of Guidebook) in the WSCP Water Shortage Contingency Planning Appendix J - Section 1.2 х х Section 8.10 10632(a)(10) Describe reevaluation and improvement procedures for monitoring and evaluation the water shortage contingency plan to ensure risk tolerance is adequate and appropriate water shortage mitigation strategies are implemented.
+Water Shortage Contingency Planning Appendix J - Section 1.10